kynetx/Fuse-API/README.md

-Fuse-API.js
+Fuse API
 ===========

+* KRL for Fuse service/libraries
-Javascript SDK for Fuse API
+* Javascript SDK for Fuse API

 The Fuse API will follow the [event-query model](http://www.windley.com/archives/2013/12/pico_apis_events_and_queries.shtml).
 This Javascript SDK provides an interface to that API.